 But despite his small size, it didn’t take him long to take a big place in my heart.
-He has some behavioral issues, as his previous owner didn’t keep up too well on his socialization training, but he’s slowly getting better in our home with plenty of love.
+He has some behavioral issues, as we didn’t get a chance to start his socialization training at an early age.
+But he’s slowly getting better in our home with plenty of love.

 1. He’s In Charge Of All The Other Dogs

 When guest dogs come over, like his Old English Sheepdog cousin, it’s no different.
 Macki lays down the law like he’s towering over them, but he also checks in on them to make sure they’re okay.
 He’s a firm leader, but he lets you know he cares.

 2. He Somehow Takes Up The Entire Bed